secsh-add, ssh-add

 -d

 Instead of adding identities, removes identities from the agent.
 When secsh-add is run without arguments, the keys for the default identities and their corresponding certificates will be removed.
 Otherwise, the argument list is interpreted as a list of paths to public key files to specify keys and certificates to be removed from the agent.
-When no public key is found at a given path, secsh_add appends .pub and retries.
+When no public key is found at a given path, secsh_add appends .pub and retry.
+If the argument list consists of - then secsh-add will read public keys to be removed from standard input.

 -D